Mike Robinson (designer): Career

-In China the FAW Besturn X80 SUV was launched officially, being the very first car designed by Robinson in China.
-Since its launch, sales have continued to grow and the car is now considered a giant success in the market.
+In China the FAW Besturn X80 SUV was launched officially, being the first car designed by Robinson in China.

-At the end of 2013, Bertone closed dramatically, after 101 years of spectacular contributions to the world of car design.
+At the end of 2013, Bertone closed after 101 years of contributions to the world of car design.
 The 160 employees were sent home overnight, and all client projects were cancelled.
-Robinson's high school dreams from Kent, Washington were shattered, as the development activities inside Bertone continued to grow and prosper.
 "They took the floor out from under our feet," says Robinson, "the people responsible for this should be hung from a tree."